 At the start of the trial, men and women in the intervention arm were more likely to report casual partners and less likely to report regular partners than in the control arm.
 Men in the intervention arm were also more likely to report more than one partner in the last 6 months than in the control arm.

-Sexual intercourse in the past month among women, regular partner among women, regular and casual partner among men and condom use at last sex with regular partners among men showed a significant interaction between arm and trial round, with no consistent pattern.
-These fluctuations in sexual behaviours over time may be related to changes in trial participation rate and changes in the population profile inherent to repeated cross-sectional survey designs.
+Proportions of sexual intercourse in the past month among women, regular partner among women, regular and casual partner among men and condom use at last sex with regular partners among men fluctuated over time.
+This may be related to changes in trial participation rate and changes in the population profile inherent to repeated cross-sectional survey designs.
 We used sampling weights to adjust for differences in participation rates.
-However, mobility in this rural population is high, with an estimated 10-20% population change at each survey round due to in-out migration 28.
+Further, mobility in this rural population is high, with an estimated 10-20% population change at each survey round due to in-out migration 28.
 In addition, the high numbers of questionnaires (>75,000) provided sufficient power for very small differences in the prevalence of sexual behaviour indicators to be statistically significant.

-For two indicators, reporting a casual partner in the past 6 months among women and condom use at last sex with a regular partner among women, the interaction between arm and trial round was significant with signs of consistent diverging trends between the two trial arms between trial rounds 1 and 7.
-The odds of casual partners seem to have decreased in the intervention arm when compared to the control arm and the rates of condom use with a regular partner at last sex seem to have increased in the intervention when compared to the control arm.
+For two indicators, reporting a casual partner in the past 6 months among women and condom use at last sex with a regular partner among women, the interaction between arm and trial round was significant with signs of consistent diverging trends between the two arms between trial rounds 1 and 7.
+The odds of casual partners seem to have decreased in the intervention arm compared to the control arm and the rates of condom use with a regular partner at last sex seem to have increased in the intervention compared to the control arm.
 These differences may be reflect the fact that round 7 only includes 4 clusters out of the total 22, but in any case it would suggest a beneficial effect of messaging around universal ART on condom use.
 This finding would confirm the trends in reduced unprotected sex documented in South Africa among HIV-infected clinic attendees after ART initiation 12, or in Uganda among HIV-negative household members living with HIV-infected people initiated on ART 29.

 Two indicators showed clear improvements over time.
 The odds of women declaring having used a condom at last sex with a casual partner was significantly higher in the later trial rounds than in the first trial round (Table 2).
 This may be a result of the repeated exposure to trial staff and preventive messages, and to increased risk perception associated with unprotected sexual intercourse.
 And finally we observed a decrease over calendar time in the proportion of men reporting two or more sexual partners in the past six months and of concurrency.
 This time trend is however different from what was found in a recent meta-analysis, where reporting multiple partners over the past 12 months increased consistently across almost all study countries 30.